AGmccoy/Phytopthora-sojae-Pathotype-analysis/README.md

 ## Introduction

-The goal of *hagis* is to provide plant pathogen gene-for-gene analysis in the R programming language that the original [Habgood-Gilmour Spreadsheet, HaGiS](https://onlinelibrary.wiley.com/doi/full/10.1046/j.1365-3059.1999.00325.x), (Herrmann, Löwer and Schachtel) provided.
+The goal of *hagis* is to provide analysis tools for plant pathogens with gene-for-gene interactions in the R programming language that the original [Habgood-Gilmour Spreadsheet, HaGiS](https://onlinelibrary.wiley.com/doi/full/10.1046/j.1365-3059.1999.00325.x), (Herrmann, Löwer and Schachtel) provided.